 Reasons for the Notice

 Receiving a CP2000 is a relatively common occurrence, as it is a computer-generated notice issued when the amounts on your return do not tally with the reports third parties have filed with the IRS.
 This disparity in amounts could be due to a simple error that can be easily remedied by responding with the correct information.
 But it can turn into a complicated matter involving penalties if you do not act on it immediately.
 The CP2000 is just a proposal and not a bill.

 Read the information in the CP2000 carefully so you know why you have been issued the notice.
 Instructions will also be provided on what you must do next.
 In some cases, a CP2000 Response form may be included with the original letter.

-- If you receive the response form, you must fill it out and return it, whether you agree or disagree with the claims in the notice.
+If you receive the response form, you must fill it out and return it, following the directions below:

 - If the information in the CP2000 is accurate and you agree with it, simply follow the instructions and return the required signed form in the envelope provided.
 If you filed taxes with your status as Married Filing Jointly, the form must be signed by both you and your spouse.

 - If you do not agree with the information in the CP2000, you can check the instructions provided in the form and act accordingly.

 - If the information in the notice is wrong because a third party reported incorrect information, contact the party and have them submit a correction, then submit an explanation with the form.